Pinus × rhaetica: Description

+The shoots are uninodal, yellowish-brown to blackish-brown, with leaves in pairs, arranged in dense spirals on the shoot.
+The leaves (needles) are 2.3–5.4 cm long, variably dark or bright green (as in P. mugo), to glaucous green (as in P. sylvestris), with finely serrated margins and a persistent dark grey to brown basal sheath.

-Seed cones resemble those of P. mugo, with strongly developed apophyses on one side, and are often more robust than those of P. sylvestris.
-Young cones purple-brown, matt, with 3 mm long stalk.
-Mature cones are oval, cuspidate, 3–3.5 cm long.
+The seed cones resemble those of P. mugo, with strongly developed apophyses on one side, and are often more robust than those of P. sylvestris.
+The young cones are purple-brown, matt, with a 3 mm long stalk.
+The mature cones are oval, 2.8–5.7 cm long and 1.7–3.4 cm wide when closed.

 Distribution and habitat

-The Rhætic pine (Pinus × rhaetica) occurs occasionally throughout the regions where the two species overlap, from the northern side of the French Pyrenees through the Alps to the Carpathians in Slovakia, usually at the junction of the sub-alpine habitat of P. mugo and the montane forests of P. sylvestris.
+The Rhaetic pine (Pinus × rhaetica) occurs occasionally throughout the regions where the two species overlap, on the northern side of the French Pyrenees, and through the Alps to the Carpathians in Slovakia, usually at the junction of the sub-alpine habitat of P. mugo and the montane forests of P. sylvestris.

-The Rhætic pine has been introduced into some Baltic states, with very sparse populations present in western Lithuania.

-In Poland, the Rhætic pine is considered an endangered species with a high risk of extinction in nature in the near future.
+In Poland, the Rhaetic pine is considered an endangered species with a high risk of extinction in nature in the near future.

+The Rhaetic pine has been found in some Baltic states, with very sparse populations present in western Lithuania, derived from spontaneous hybrids between local native Scots pine and introduced cultivated mountain pine.